kemalcany/overflying/k8s/worker/README.md

 # Worker Kubernetes Deployment

-This directory contains Kubernetes manifests for deploying the Constellation Worker service to GKE.
+This directory contains Kubernetes manifests for deploying the Overflying Worker service to GKE.

 ## Overview